Griffon26/taserver/README.md

 One scenario where you would want to run your own login server is when you want to play on a LAN disconnected from the internet.
 In that case, follow these steps to set it up:

-1. Run the `download_udpproxy.py` script to download the `udpproxy.exe` program used by the taserver firewall script.
-This is a precompiled version of the C++ source code in the `udpproxy` subdirectory.

-2. Install the **x86 version** of the
+1. Install the **x86 version** of the
    [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145).
    It contains `msvcp140.dll`, which is needed by TAMods-Server and the UDP proxy used by the firewall script.

-3. Install python 3
+2. Install python 3

-4. Install the gevent module for python.
+3. Install the gevent module for python.
 From an administrator command prompt you should be able to do it with:

     ```